Saturday, 14 February 2026

 They fashioned four torches out of what was available in the area, not wanting to take too much time on the task.
 They lit the first one and poked it into the entrance, listening for any reaction from inside.
 Nothing.
 The entrance was four feet wide and four to five feet high, mainly limestone but with white veins going through it.

-"It seems fine", said Mel.
+"It seems fine and quiet," said Mel.

 Yamil nodded, and Mel advanced into the opening.
 There was a small rodent nest at the entrance wall.
 Mel put the torch low to the ground, but he could not see any recent tracks or imprints of anything.
-They kept checking the ceiling for loose rocks or spiders, and movement on the ground for rats and the like.
+They kept checking the ceiling with the staff for loose rocks or spiders, and movement on the ground for rats and the like.

 The tunnel went straight forward into the mountain.
 They could only see about six feet in front of the torch.
 Yamil was using his staff as a probe on the floor, where there was room, but it was taking too long.
 "You go ahead with the staff and torch, if you see anything coming, you can either poke them or burn them, and I will have my sword ready".

-"Ya, makes sense".
+"Ya, that makes sense".

 Mel looked back, and the entrance was no longer visible.
 He was not sure whether there was a faint breeze, as the cave's size kept changing.